uptake/autofocus/README.md

 ## Getting the Data

-Install the AWS CLI tool:

-`pip install awscli`
+If necessary, create an AWS account, install the AWS CLI tool (`pip install awscli`), and set up your AWS config and credentials (`aws configure`).

 All of the commands below are written to run from the repo root.